cterdam/dotfiles/README.md

 ## Installing on a Linux server without sudo access

-- Configure SSH connection on server:
+- Get on the server.
+Configure SSH connection from local machines:

   ```zsh
   vim ~/.ssh/authorized_keys